DevOpsBootcamp/website/source/getting_started.rst

 Getting Started
 ===============

-First, we recommend you make a directory or folder to save all your Devops installations in.
+First, we recommend you make a directory or folder to save all your Devops-related files in.
 You can title it anything you'd like, though "devops" isn't a bad choice.
 When you download the following, try to either download it into that folder/directory, or move it there once it's been downloaded.